Sacred Warrior: Background

 In 2020, after a nationwide search, Erik Schelling, another native of the Chicago area, joined the band as lead vocalist.
+They released a single and music video in the summer of 2020, reprising the old worship song “On Christ the Solid Rock I Stand”.

+In 2023 the band officially reunited with original vocalist Rey Parra and has played venues at the BMI Event Center in Versailles, OH at events like Christian Music Festival and opening for Queensryche.
+In 2024, the band played in Germany, and continues to book more shows in the Chicago area and around the country, picking up where they left off in the early 1990s.
 The band is currently writing and recording new music at Gathering Storm Media in Aurora, Illinois.
-They released a single and music video in the summer of 2020, reprising the old worship song “On Christ the Solid Rock I Stand”.